-Use of the AlignMed products described below is based on the studies carried out between 2008 and 2015.
+Use of the AlignMed products (that Anodyne is sole distributor of in Europe) described below is based on the studies carried out between 2008 and 2015.
 The effect of the kinesio tape was studied, including those in the posture corrective shirts.
-Action of the kinesio tapes is regarded applicable to AlignMed shirts, as these are furnished with unique NeuroBands
+Action of the kinesio tapes is regarded applicable to AlignMed shirts, as these are furnished with unique NeuroBands.

 In comparison with the placebo tape (1), kinesio tape can reduce pain, improve functional ability and enhance muscular endurance after a week, as shown in an RCT, which involved test subjects with chronic lumbar back pain.
 At the same time, other intervention studies had difficulties demonstrating any clinically relevant effect.
 A meta-analysis (2) confirmed there was no sufficiently strong evidence of sole efficacy of the kinesio tape in case of LBP thus far.
 The kinesio tape is recommended as a complement supporting physical activity, exercising and physiotherapy for the quickest possible relief of pain in acute phase.
 In comparison, the AlignMed shirts can be used as a complement to said interventions, in the rehabilitation and prevention of the LBP.